mnowotnik/fzshell/README.md

 ## Why?

 fzshell was born out of my frustration with performing the same manual tasks over and over.
 Like removing obsolete docker containers, deleting kubernetes pods with kubectl or browsing their logs and even copy pasting ticket id from a branch name to a commit message.

+I tried to to solve this problem in the past using only shell scripts and the result was [docker-fzf-completion](https://github.com/mnowotnik/docker-fzf-completion).
+However, it was not extensible at all and I had to write a lot of unreadable bash scripts to make it work for any extra command.
+Additionally, it required from a user more keystrokes than one.

-All of these tasks can be automated at least partially by fzshell.
-See the [gallery](https://github.com/mnowotnik/fzshell/wiki/Gallery) for use cases.
+Enter fzshell.
+All of these tasks I mentioned can be automated at least partially by fzshell.
+It divides completions generation into familiar steps,
+namely: matching, mapping and filtering.
+A user only has to provide logic for those steps and doesn't have to worry about wiring it all together and edge cases.
+Check out the [gallery](https://github.com/mnowotnik/fzshell/wiki/Gallery) of examples to get ideas on how fzshell can help you.

 ## Quickstart